YaaMe/cidrange-go/README.md

 what's more, the blocks are `non-overlap`.
 If you already get a prefixmatch cidr in `24=>32` mask range bucket, you haven't to find in `0=>24` buckets.

+If blocks are `overlap`, you have to check every buckets.